 Land-use planning includes two elements: the built environment (buildings, roads, infrastructure) and the natural environment.
 Different building types cause different amounts of GHG emissions, and the locations of those buildings influence transportation emissions.
-A well-managed natural environment provides clean air and water, absorbs GHGs from the atmosphere and minimizes the impacts of floods, fires and other natural disasters.
-And it supports native wildlife, their habitats, water quality and flood control, biodiversity, beauty, outdoor recreation and quality of life.
+A well-managed natural environment can absorb GHGs from the atmosphere and minimize the impacts of floods, fires and other natural disasters.
 Washoe County, a permitting authority, is implementing Envision Washoe 2040, the County's Master Plan.
 Approved in 2023, it includes sustainable land use principles and policies designed to reduce development-related emissions and protect the environment.